Communities

 Oversampling vs. Filter order

-2kind‭ wrote about 2 years ago
+2kind‭ wrote over 2 years ago

 Can you give a bit of background for x64 and x32 oversampling logic?

-TonyStewart‭ wrote over 1 year ago
+TonyStewart‭ wrote over 2 years ago

 Anti-aliasing filters are always needed when the spectrum above the Nyquist rate fs/2 will degrade SNR with the resulting difference frequency output.
 Thus dynamic range and spectral values ought to be estimated with desired SNR.